SurajSinghM/AggieRoomie/README.md

 ## Acknowledgments

 - Texas A&M University for providing dorm information
-- Google Maps Platform for location services
+- OpenStreetMap contributors for free map tiles
 - Next.js team for the amazing framework